K-PaaS/application-platform-guide-eng/install/service/mongodb.md

 <br>

 ### <div id='3.3'> 3.3.
-Apply for service in PaaS-TA
+Request for service in PaaS-TA

-In order to use the Mongodb service in the Sample Web App, you must apply for a service (Provision).
+In order to use the Mongodb service in the Sample Web App, you must request for a service (Provision).
-*Note: When applying for a service, you must be logged in as a user who can apply for a service on an open cloud platform.
+*Note: When requesting for a service, you must be logged in as a user who can request for a service on an open cloud platform.

 - Check whether there is a service in the PaaS-TA Marketplace first.